crsalves/i-audit/README.md

 # i-audit

 #### About
-  The goal of the project is to build a web application for personal financial management.
-The I-Audit website is a personal project that I've been working on to learn and practice modern technologies used in the industry for the development of software applications.
-Node.js was the tool I used to develop the backend part of the system.
-The data was stored on a MySQL database, and the frontend was implemented using HTML and CSS.
-I also worked with Docker containers to host the database and the backend application.
+  The project's goal is to build a web application for financial management.
+The I-Audit website is a personal project that I've been working on to learn and practice modern technologies used in the industry to develop software applications.
+  In this project, the frontend and the backend parts are implemented in a single component.
+  Node.js, Javascript, and EJS are the tools I used to develop the backend part of the system.
+  The frontend code was generated using HTML, CSS, and Javascript.
+  MySQL is the database used to store the application's data.
+  Also, I worked with Docker containers to host the MySQL database and the node application.

+  The following sections contain more details about the project:

+  #### System Design
+    This section contains details of the I-Audit system design.
+ 1. **Functional Requirements**
+    Functional requirements define the features that a system should have.
+So, this section describes the main functional requirements of the I-Audit system:
+    ..* The system should have a login and a logout function ..* The system should allow the use to record the folloing list of transactions:
+      ..1.
+Debit
+      ..2.
+Credit
+    ..* The system should allow the users to edit and delete transactions already registered

-  #### Project structure
+  #### Project Structure

   This project contains two main folders:
 - [docker/mysql](https://github.com/crsalves/i-audit/tree/main/docker/mysql): contains a docker-compose file used to run a docker container with a MySQL database.